ebi-ait/ingest-ui/README.md

 ## Deployment
 Please check `ingest-kube-deployment` repo

+### Environment Parameters and Security Interceptor Setup

+**Note:** The Ingest-UI application was designed to source environment variables from environment files (e.g., environment.dev.ts).
+However, during deployment, these variables were not correctly sourced due to the deployment setup involving Docker and Helm.
+Specifically, the `prepare_artifact.sh` script in hte Dockerfile and Helm configuration override the environment variables, leading to inconsistencies between local development and deployed environments.
+This issue became evident when changes to the environment.*.ts files did not reflect in the deployed application.
+Thus, we need to change the Helm YAML files to achieve consistency with the deployed environment for the environment variables.

+#### Flow Overview

+1. **Environment Variables**: The environment files (environment.*.ts) are updated with the necessary configurations.
+The `environment.env.ts` file contains placeholders for environment variables which are used in the application code.

+2. **OIDC Interception**: The `OidcInterceptor` uses these environment variables (e.g. SECURED_ENDPOINTS) to add security headers to HTTP requests, ensuring that API calls to secure endpoints are authorized.

+3. **Docker Setup**: During the Docker build process, the `prepare_artifact.sh` script runs in the second stage.
+This script replaces the environment placeholders in the built JavaScript files (main.*.js).

+4. **K8s Deployment**: The Helm [upgrade](https://github.com/ebi-ait/gitlab-ci-templates/blob/98b0b19827f5795bde45f6acaff2a61fd6dda971/build-release-deploy.yml#L113) command deploys the application to the Kubernetes cluster, sourcing configuration values from environment-specific YAML files (e.g., k8s/apps/dev.yaml).
+These values are [set as environment variables](https://github.com/ebi-ait/gitlab-ci-templates/blob/98b0b19827f5795bde45f6acaff2a61fd6dda971/build-release-deploy.yml#L183) in the running container.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.